tengjuilin/markdown-resume/source/cv_full.md

 <location> Kinglee High School </location>

-- Gave AP Calculus AB lectures 4 hours weekly to 5 students in alignment with CollegeBoard curriculum
-- Clarified complex concepts and common confusions about calculus with classroom activities
+- Lectured 4 hours/week to 5 students in alignment with CollegeBoard-certified AP Calculus AB curriculum with interactive classroom activities to clarify complex concepts and common confusions
-- Worked with supervisor to design and grade concept checks, homework, and quizzes with tight deadlines
+- Designed and graded bidaily concept checks, homework, and quizzes with tight deadlines under supervision

 ## Service